Fred-Sheppard/Safety-In-Numbers/README.md

 forecasting model for my location, using a number of metrics including wind speed, wind direction, temperature, pressure and more.
 Work began on the project in September 2022, with this repo created on October 4.
-The project was submitted in April 2023, although work is still ongoing to improve my results.
+The project was submitted in April 2023, although work is still ongoing to improve the data.
 The submitted report may be found []here.

 ## Motivation